tjoyner/ofvioletsandlicorice/chapter17.md

 Now, in broad daylight, he'd knocked on Nicole's door.
 She was awake, and had asked Silvio to call her mother in Paris.

 "I'll say that I'm fine.
 Why?
-If she'll let me go to Tokyo.
+To see if she'll let me go to Tokyo.
 Maria asked me if I'd like to go to Tokyo.
 I've never seen Japan.
 You'll let me go to Tokyo, right?"

 Daniel sat down in the cretonne armchair, near the window.
 <!-- Page 128 -->